DenisRomanovsky/grinteq_test_task/README.md

 This approach helps to handle high load and fix the following issues:

 * Unnecessary requests to the social networks - only one request per cache TTL is made to each social network.
-* Erroneous responses - Client will see stale data until the next cache invalidation.
+* Erroneous responses - Client will see stale data until the next cache invalidation.*

 Drawbacks:

 * Clients receive stale data during the cache update.
 * Clients receive stale data till the next cache invalidation in case of erroneous response from the social networks.

+*Rails will skip nil caching only on some of cache driver implementations.

 ##Tests
 Run rspec to check the code.